OSCNWeb/oscn-news/_posts/2016-09-26-vacancy-justice-of-the-supreme-court.md

 ---
-title: 'Vacancy - Justice of the Supreme Court'
+title: ''Vacancy - Justice of the Supreme Court''
 newsid: 204
 publish: 2016-09-26 12:00 -0500
 expire: 2016-11-14 12:00 -0500